x1F/sip-framework/docs-snapshot/README.md

 As we can see each external endpoint, definition is followed by explicit setting of id.
 Although it's not mandatory, doing so is highly recommended especially in case of outgoing endpoints.
 This will provide a reference of the external endpoints, which can be used for different functionalities, like custom health check, testing with test-kit or other that are yet to come.
 Notice that in case of incoming endpoints (those in "from" statement), following id refers to the routeId.

 ### Configuration properties

-By default, the following properties come as a part of SIP Framework, to override them simply add them to your configuration file with desired values.
+By default, the following properties are included in the SIP Framework.
+To override them, simply add them to your configuration file with your desired values.

-When using a yaml configuration file, which is already available in resources, adapt the properties to its format.
+If you're using a YAML configuration file (typically found in the application module), make sure to adapt the properties to the correct YAML format.
+A complete YAML configuration file with all available properties can be found [here](../docs-snapshot/sip-config-properties.yaml).

 Name | Description | Value | Default |
 --- | --- | --- | --- |